precice/dealii-adapter/docs/adapter-dealii-solver-details.md

 #### Discretization

 Discretization in space is done using Finite Elements.
 By default, linear shape functions are applied, but you are free to specify the polynomial degree in the `parameters.prm` file.
-However, since the boundary conditions (eq.
-1.2) are assumed to be constant per cell face, linear shape functions are recommended.
 More details about the Finite Element discretization are available in the step-8 tutorial description (see link above).
 The following section focuses on the time discretization.
 Therefore, the governing second order differential equation is transformed, similar to a state space model, in two first order equations:

 ![StateSpace](https://user-images.githubusercontent.com/33414590/58467978-f205d480-813c-11e9-8dc3-4bad72247502.png)